 Before you start, you want to make sure your shoppable posts are not violating any of the Instagram rules and regulations.
-Ensuring you are up-to-date with Instagrams regulations will mean you can avoid any trouble and the chance of your account being suspended along with your Instagram marketing strategy.
+Ensuring you are up-to-date with Instagram's regulations means you can avoid any trouble and the chance of your account being suspended along with your Instagram marketing strategy.

-Ensuring you are eligible will mean you can continue to the next steps to success.
+Once you know you're eligible, you can continue to the next steps to success.

 This is a vital step and you need to make sure you are promoting products on Instagram based on your target audience and users who follow your profile.